milosgajdos/gocv-playground/01_Basics/README.md

 ### Image pixels

-`gocv`, just like OpenCV, provides a dedicated type to store pixel intensity values: `gocv.Scalar`, however it falls short in providing a conveniet function to return the pixel intensity values for particular color channels.
-When using `python` binding you can conveniently request pixel values by simply indexing an image i.e. `img[100,100]`.
+`gocv`, just like OpenCV, provides a dedicated type to store pixel intensity values: `gocv.Scalar`, however it falls short in providing a conveniet function to return the pixel intensity values for all available color channels in one `go` slice: when using `python opencv` binding you can conveniently request pixel values (lists) by simply indexing an image i.e. `img[100,100]` would give you a list of all pixel values on the requested position in the image.
 Getting pixel intensity values for each channel using `gocv` requires a bit more work:

 ```go
 // split image channels